The server can be instantiated and started programmatically using the @mocks-server/core package, which does not include plugins.

 count.
 Getter returning total number of behaviors available.

 ids.
-Getter returning an array with all behavior ids.
+Getter returning an array with all behaviors ids.

 current.
 Getter returning current active behavior.

 currentId.
-Getter returning id of the current active behavior.
+Getter returning the id of the current active behavior.

 fixtures.
 Returns methods and getters related to currently available fixtures.